-Of all the insects out there, ticks are among the most revolting.
+Of all the insects out there, ticks are among the most repellent.

-They latch onto a host.
-Crawl around.
+They glom onto a host.
+Creep around.
 Dig in.
 Gorge on blood.
 Yuck.

-Worse, tick populations are rising in Waukesha County, Wisconsin and northern Illinois.
-Mild winters and a healthy deer herd (which carries ticks) are often blamed.
+Worse, tick numbers are growing in Waukesha County, Wisconsin and northern Illinois.
+Mild winters and a robust deer herd (which carries ticks) are often blamed.

-Ticks are disgusting creatures.
-They can be dangerous, too.
+Ticks are repellent creatures.
+They can be hazardous, too.
 The pinhead-size deer tick (one of two tick species in this area) can transmit Lyme disease.
 Its symptoms include a ring-shaped rash and fatigue; long-term effects can extend to injuring organs and the nervous system.
 Permanent disability is a very real possibility.

-You can take deterrent steps on your own, too.
-Ticks can’t jump or skitter, so try building separate paths between lawn and wooded areas made of wood chips or gravel.
+You can take safety measures on your own, too.
+Ticks can’t jump or skitter, so try crafting distinct paths between lawn and wooded areas made of wood chips or gravel.
 Clearing away tall grass helps.

 When you’re outdoors, wear long-sleeved shirts and long pants to defend against ticks.
 Tucking pants into socks or boots creates a tight barrier.
 Wearing light-colored clothing makes ticks more visible.